jestjs/jest/website/blog/2019-01-21-jest-24-refreshing-polished-typescript-friendly.md

 - You can [configure](https://github.com/facebook/jest/pull/6143) Jest's snapshot location, this is mainly useful if you are building tools which use Jest in a larger build process.
 - A quirk of Jest's CLI has been that while some flags and options have been camel cased (such as `runInBand`), others have not been (such as `no-cache`).
 In Jest 24, both are recognized, meaning you can write your CLI arguments however you want.
 - We've renamed `setupTestFrameworkScriptFile` to `setupFilesAfterEnv`, and made it into an array.
 We hope this will make it more obvious what the options is for.
 We have plans to further overhaul the configuration in the next major, see the paragraph in the section below.
-- To reduce magic Jest performs to “just work™”, in this release we decided to drop automatic injection of `regenerator-runtime` for async code to work.
-It's not always necessary (e.g. in Node 8+) and we believe it's user's responsibility to handle it, which is already done if you use `@babel/preset-env` and `@babel/runtime`.
+- To reduce the amount of magic Jest performs to “just work™”, in this release we decided to drop automatic injection of `regenerator-runtime` for async code to work.
+It's not always necessary (e.g. in Node 8+) and we believe it's the user's responsibility to handle it, which is already done if you use `@babel/preset-env` and `@babel/runtime`.
 - Lastly, we've upgraded to Micromatch 3.
 While this might not affect every user, it is stricter in its parsing of globs than version 2, which is used in Jest 23.
 Please read through [this](https://github.com/micromatch/micromatch/issues/133#issuecomment-404211484) and linked issues for examples of invalid globs in case you have problems.

 ## The future

-We are incredibly humbled by the results in [State Of JS 2018](https://2018.stateofjs.com/awards/) where Jest won the “Highest Satisfaction” award.
+We are incredibly humbled by the results in [State Of JS 2018](https://2018.stateofjs.com/awards/), where Jest won the “Highest Satisfaction” award.
 Another huge thing to happen in 2018 was in October, when Jest passed 2 million weekly downloads for the first time, actually passing the business stalwart that is Mocha for the first time.

-We are very thankful for the trust shown in us by the community, and hope to build on it in the future.
-Hopefully this, and future, releases will continue to build upon this incredible foundation, and continue to be an integral part of JavaScript developer's toolkits.
+We are very thankful for the trust in us shown by the community, and hope to build on it in the future.
+Hopefully Jest 24 and future releases will continue to build upon this incredible foundation, and continue to be an integral part of JavaScript developers' toolkits.

 This has been the first release where we have explored the idea of using our Open Collective funding to create bug bounties.
-This worked well in getting non-core person involved in the implementation of the new landing page, and we're optimistic for a long running bug where Jest globals [are mismatched](https://github.com/facebook/jest/issues/2549) from Node globals.
+This worked well in getting non-core developers involved in the implementation of the new landing page, and we're optimistic for a long running bug where Jest globals [are mismatched](https://github.com/facebook/jest/issues/2549) from Node globals.
 We'd like to do more, if you have a pet bug that's a good candidate for our bounty program, please let us know.
 In the meantime, you can find all the tickets with a bounty via [the issue label](https://github.com/facebook/jest/labels/Has%20Bounty).

 We have already started to lay plans for the next release of Jest 25, with the biggest planned feature being an overhaul of our configuration, which is pretty hard to grok, mainly because of overlapping option and mixing globs and regular expressions.
 Feedback on how you want Jest's configuration to look is very much welcome, and can be submitted in [this](https://github.com/facebook/jest/issues/7185) issue.

 You might also have heard that we are planning to migrate the code base from Flow to TypeScript.
-We are hopeful that this migration will enable even more contributors to jump in and help make 2019 even better for JavaScript testing.
+We are hopeful that this migration will enable even more contributors to jump in and help make 2019 even better for JavaScript testing 🚀.
 The plan is to land this in a minor release in the not too distant future.
 Feedback on this choice can be added to the [RFC](https://github.com/facebook/jest/pull/7554).

 Lastly, if you've ever wondered about how Jest is built, [@cpojer](https://twitter.com/cpojer) has recorded a video with an architectural overview of how Jest is put together under the hood.
 Feel free to reach out if you have any further questions about it.
 The video is available on our [website](https://jestjs.io/docs/en/next/architecture).